AnyLog-co/documentation/06- Networking & Security/02- Network Processing.md

 ### Broker Service

-The Broker service port is a TCP-based connection that acts as AnyLog's built-in [message broker](./05-%20Message%20Broker.md).
+The Broker service port is a TCP-based connection that acts as AnyLog's built-in [MQTT message broker](./05-%20MQTT%20Message%20Broker.md).
 This port can accept data from different sources (e.g. Kafka, MQTT, Modbus) from a single point, and understands how to interpret it based on a correlating message client service.